Holy Trinity Church is a warm and welcoming Church of England congregation.

 Holy Trinity is open every day, 10am to 3pm, for private prayer and contemplation.

 Thursday 11am, Discussion Group: No knowledge is necessary, so come along and join in with this lively group.
-Contact Jani on 07525 322955 for more information.
+Contact Janine on 07525 322955 for more information.

 Toddlers in the Woods: Venue - The Centenary Clearing, Crutches Wood, Jordans.
 Every Friday during term time 9.15 to 10.15am.
-A community group for families living in, or with close connections to Seer GreenOther Activities during November
+A community group for families living in, or with close connections to Seer GreenOther activities:

 Trial launch of new youth club for older teens